TooAngel/screeps/doc/Design.md

    - External room: Builds container, fills container, calls `carry` to get the energy.
  - `reserver` reservs an external controller and calls `sourcer`.
+ - `carry`
- - `carry` gets energy from the target container and fills structures and storage on the way back.
-If there is a creep in front the energy is transfered.
+    A carry transports energy from the target to the storage in the base (From sources, energy piles or storages in other rooms)
+    They use fixed precalculated paths
+    While moving they try to transfer energy to the next creep or if in base to other structures (tower, link, extension) So carries move forward if the have 'no' energy, backwards if the 'have' energy 'no' or 'have' is defined differently for different rooms

+    The idea behind that is:
+    - If the carry is in the target room, they should have a proper amount of energy to move all the way back
+    - If the carry is in an intermediate room, they should have at least a mediocre amount of energy to move back
+    - If the carry is in the base it should empty itself before moving backansfered.

+    Carries are spawned by:
+      - sourcer: if the energy pile or container is over a certain threshold
+      - structurer: if the enrgy pile is over a certain threshold
+      - rooms: if the storage is below a certain threshold to get energy from another room
  - `scout` Breadth-first search based room exploring.
  - `harvester` moves on the harvester path, and transfers energy to free structures on the path.
 On low energy in storage, the `harvester` falls back to the